 For example, if you're traveling and rent a car to help you see the sights, you can receive a credit in your account for the cost of the rental if you have enough reward miles.

 How the Capital One Purchase Eraser Works

 “Purchase Eraser” is a fancy way of saying that you can cash in any reward miles you have earned on a qualifying Capital One credit card for a travel purchase charged to the card, thus clearing the charge (or a partial charge) as though you never incurred it.

 The feature has two main rules:

 To do the reverse calculation and figure out how many miles you need to erase a purchase in its entirety, multiply the travel purchase amount by 100.
-So, if you have $100 in travel purchases, you'll need 10,000 miles ($100 * 100) to erase those purchases.
+So, if you have $100 in travel purchases, you'll need 10,000 miles ($100 x 100) to erase those purchases.

-To redeem your rewards for travel using the Purchase Eraser, log in to your Capital One account online, or call the Capital One Rewards Center.
+To redeem your rewards for travel using the Purchase Eraser, log into your Capital One account online or call the Capital One Rewards Center.
 Use the Purchase Eraser feature to redeem miles in any amount to receive an account credit that covers qualifying travel purchases made within the preceding 90 days.

 Your account credit will usually be applied to your balance within two to three business days after you make a redemption.
-Partial credits are available too, and your rewards will never expire as long as your account remains open.
+Partial credits are available, too, and your rewards will never expire as long as your account remains open.